 Uncoated aluminum parts, bronze bushings, various other components

 The sink in the trailer is fabricated from stainless steel as a weldment.
 The TIG welding process used during fabrication uses argon gas on both the front and back side of the weld to keep contamination down to an absolute minimum.
-No process is perfect, though, so if ever any visible rust (which is a result of contamination of the stainless-steel base metal during welding,) appears on the welds of the sink, it can be cleaned with metal polish, or with Bar Keepers Friend.
+No process is perfect, though, so if ever any visible rust appears on the welds of the sink, it can be cleaned with metal polish, or with Bar Keepers Friend.
 Follow the directions on the product label.

 barkeepersmetal polish

 For uncoated aluminum parts, medium or fine steel wool lubricated with WD-40 works well for removing light corrosion or scratch marks.
-This is the same for the bronze bushings for the fold out shower brackets - they are impregnated with lubrication during manufacture, but WD works well for removing any corrosion.
-To keep things cleaner here a good idea is to wipe all of the parts clean and dry, and then to use a PTFE or dry graphite lubricant that will not attract dust.
+This is the same for the bronze bushings for the fold out shower brackets - they are lubricated during manufacturing, but WD works well for removing any corrosion.
+To keep things clean, a good idea is to wipe all of the parts clean and dry, and then to use a PTFE or dry graphite lubricant that will not attract dust.

 PTFE 41m+-7tsNCL._AC_